-- has a detailed formal plan for the restructuring, identifying at least: - the business or part of a business concerned;

-- the principal locations affected;

-the location, function, and approximate number of employees who will be compensated for terminating their services;

-the expenditures that will be undertaken; and

-when the plan will be implemented; and

-has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.
+- has a detailed formal plan for the restructuring, identifying at least: - the business or part of a business concerned; - the principal locations affected; - the location, function, and approximate number of employees who will be compensated for terminating their services; - the expenditures that will be undertaken; and - when the plan will be implemented; and - has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it.

-After their initial recognition contingent liabilities recognised in business combinations that are recognised separately are subsequently measured at the higher of:
+After their initial recognition contingent liabilities recognized in business combinations that are recognized separately are subsequently measured at the higher of:

-the amount that would be recognised as a provision; and
+- the amount that would be recognized as a provision; and - the amount initially recognized less cumulative provision.